koalateadev/android-templates/patterns/performance.md

 ## Best Practices

-1. ✅ Use `derivedStateOf` for computed values
+- Use derivedStateOf for computed values
-2. ✅ Add `key` to LazyColumn items
+- Add key to LazyColumn items
-3. ✅ Use `contentType` for mixed lists
+- Use contentType for mixed lists
-4. ✅ Mark data classes as `@Stable` or `@Immutable`
+- Mark data classes as @Stable or @Immutable
-5. ✅ Use `remember` for expensive operations
+- Use remember for expensive operations
-6. ✅ Avoid reading state during composition
+- Avoid reading state during composition
-7. ✅ Use `graphicsLayer` for transforms
+- Use graphicsLayer for transforms
-8. ✅ Defer heavy operations
+- Defer heavy operations
-9. ✅ Use proper image caching
+- Use proper image caching
-10. ✅ Profile with Composition Tracing
+- Profile with Composition Tracing
-11. ✅ Minimize state scope
+- Minimize state scope
-12. ✅ Use immutable collections
-13. ✅ Dispose resources properly
+- Dispose resources properly
-14. ✅ Avoid creating new objects in composition
-15. ✅ Use virtualized lists (LazyColumn)

 ## Performance Checklist